 Interestingly, although total mortality increased 3%, cardiovascular mortality increased 10% but the increase in mortality from respiratory disease was not significant.
 This is surprising and implies that the particles entering the bloodstream are more lethal than those simply deposited in the lungs.

 A study of 1/2 million people from the UK biobank study used two normal statistical methods as well as a machine learning algorithm to predict mortality.
 The machine learning algorithm turned out to be better at predicting mortality than either of the conventional statistical methods.
 It’s 9th most important variable in making the prediction was air pollution.

-Another study in 2021 from Harvard found that the problem had been underestimated and that mortality from particle pollution had been underestimated.
+Another study in 2021 from Harvard found that mortality from particle pollution had been underestimated.
 It found a particular problem in the China and India but also in the eastern United States, anywhere where large amounts of fossil fuel are burned.
-Particulate pollution contributed to 17% of deaths in the UK and 13% of deaths in the US were attributable to fine particulate pollution.
+Particulate pollution contributed to 17% of deaths in the UK and 13% of deaths in the US.

 In the EU in 2015, it is estimated that 659,000 deaths were caused by air pollution.
 This reduced life expectancy by 2.2 years.
 It is estimated that China could increase life expectancy by almost 3 years by meeting WHO standards for air pollution.
 Worldwide it is estimated that 8.8 million deaths are caused each year-more than smoking, which causes 7.2 million deaths!

 So which types of particles are particularly problematic?
 One study looked at the metal particulate matter present in samples of moss and then correlated this with mortality.
 The participants exposed to higher atmospheric concentrations of metals due to human activity had a higher mortality.
 So metal particles may be especially problematic.

 It seems even premature death is one of the health problems from air pollution.